Table of Contents

 Translated into WordPress lifecycle:

 - PHP Execution -> Please calculate how much is 4342+543+53252+523523+5235*4343434/433+2323.

-- Generated page is cached by Litespeed -> wrote the result on a paper.
+- The generated page is cached by Litespeed -> wrote the result on a paper.

-- When a user is accessing your cached page -> Now if we ask you the same question, you can give us the answer just be reading it from the paper.
+- When a user is accessing your cached page -> Now if we ask you the same question, you can give us the answer just by reading it from the paper.